 The finances of price discounts

-Whenever you run a price discount sales promotion, it’s important to work out the numbers behind it.
-Review the business calculations that go into your Profit and Loss.
-This helps you see what impact price discounts actually have on your business.
+When you run a price discount sales promotion, you need to work out the numbers behind it.
+Review the business calculations that go into your profit and loss.
+This helps you see the impact price discounts have on your business.

 Let’s say for example, your sales team propose offering a 20% price discount next month, that will double the number of units sold.

 At face value, it sounds good, right?
 Double the number of sales has to be good, doesn’t it?